Not all Will writers are the same (whether they are in a Will Writing Business or a Law firm!)

 The Solicitors Regulation Authority regulate 'Reserved Activities' and Will Writing and the drafting of Lasting Powers of Attorney do not fall under that list.
 This means that someone can take a one day course in Will writing and offer you services – they don’t even need to have professional indemnity insurance.

-The Competition and Markets Authority is currently investigating the situation with Will writing, probate services and 'quickie' divorces.
+The Competition and Markets Authority has recently investigated the situation with Will writing, probate services and 'quickie' divorces.
 Their Concerns include:

 - consumers being misled by advertising which offers an extremely low initial fee for advice but does not indicate that final costs can increase significantly